TheInvincibleRalph/Advanced-Ecommerce-Backend/documentation.md

 - **HTTP Request Header**:

-A request header in HTTP contains key-value pairs that provide information about the request, such as client details, request parameters, and metadata.
+A request header in HTTP contains key-value pairs sent by a client to a server as part of an http request.
+The header provides information about the request, such as client details, request parameters, and metadata.
 These headers help the server understand how to process the request.
 Here are the common components of an HTTP request header:

 1. **Request Method**: Not part of the header itself, but it defines the action to be performed (e.g., GET, POST, PUT, DELETE).